The Right Stuff: Shopping in Lexington

 Hopscotch, on Clay Avenue, offers classic children’s apparel for newborns through preteens, plus a charming assortment of wooden toys and stuffed animals.

 Bluegrass Note: Gift shops at Lexington’s favorite tourist attractions are worth a trip in themselves.
-The Kentucky Horse Park Gift Shop, located in the park's Visitor Center, 4089 Iron Works Pike, has everything for the horse lover, from prints and original oils to jewelry and Kentucky souvenirs.
+The Kentucky Horse Park has everything for the horse lover from artwork to jewelry..
 Many items are Kentucky-made.
-Another haven for equine-themed items is The Keeneland Shop at Keeneland, which carries products ranging from jewelry to kid-stuff.
-There's also a great selection of Keeneland shirts, hats, and jackets.
-Kentucky julep cups, watercolors, and regional cookbooks can be found at the Museum Shop at Ashland, the Henry Clay Estate, along with books and items relating to Henry Clay.
-A visit to Shaker Village (about 40-minutes from Lexington via US 68) isn't complete without browsing the lovely gift shop, with its handmade Shaker-style furniture and mirrors, Kentucky-made pottery; and handwoven textiles.
+Another haven for equine-themed items is The Keeneland Shop, with products ranging from jewelry to kidstuff.
+There’s a great selection of Keeneland Race Course shirts, hats, and jackets.
+Julep cups, watercolors, and regional cookbooks can be found at the Museum Shop at Ashland, the Henry Clay Estate, along with books relating to Henry Clay.
+A visit to Shaker Village (about 40-minutes from Lexington via US 68) isn’t complete without browsing their lovely gift shop, with handmade Shaker-style furniture and mirrors, Kentucky-made pottery, and handwoven textiles.

 Several Lexington clothing stores specialize in high fashion at low prices.
 TJMaxx at Regency Center, 2311 Nicholasville Road, attracts shoppers on the prowl for designer clothing and shoes as well as houseware items.
 Other designer discounters include Stein Mart in the Woodhill Shopping Center, 1555 East New Circle Road, with tempting discounts on clothes and accessories for the whole family, and two locations of Marshall’s, one at Hamburg Place and one at 240 East Brannon Road.